-Whether you are new to the study of yoga philosophy or have undertaken this practice for some time, Bill warmly invites you to join him and others in these workshop and retreat settings, when all participants together explore and immerse themselves in ways of a life-affirming yogic life.
+Whether you are new to the contemplative study of yoga philosophy or have pursued this interest and undertaken this practice for some time, Bill warmly invites you to join him and others in these seminars, workshop and retreat settings, when all participants together explore and immerse themselves in ways of a life-affirming yogic life.